 What English words come from Chinese?
 Some of the more common English words with Chinese roots areginseng, silk, dim sum, fengshui, typhoon, yin and yang, T'al chi, kung-fu.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
 The course aims at training students in practical skills and nurturing them to interact with a Chinese person.

+Drills Dialogue practice Observe picture and answer the question.
 Pronunciation and intonation.
 Character writing and stroke order

 Intonation